kign/c4wa/etc/doc/language.md

 ## What this compiler is NOT

-Just to set expectations correctly, a few things **can't** be guarantee due to limited scope of this project, unavoidable inconsistencies with the standard C compiler, and differences between native executable and Web Assembly environment.
+Just to set expectations correctly, a few things **can't** be guaranteed due to limited scope of this project, unavoidable inconsistencies with the standard C compiler, and differences between native executable and Web Assembly environment.

   * Your code might successfully pass through `c4wa` but still fail `wat2wasm` compilation.
-    The plan in to eventually try to verify generated code as much as possible to avoid incorrect WAT code, but it's still very much work in progress (for example, as of version 0.1, if you fail to return a value from a non-void function, you'll get a error from `wat2wasm`, not from `c4wa`).
+    The plan in to eventually try to verify generated code as much as possible to avoid incorrect WAT output, but it's still very much work in progress (for example, as of version 0.1, if you fail to return a value from a non-void function, you'll get a error from `wat2wasm`, not from `c4wa`).
     In the meantime, since generated WAT code could be easily matched to the original code,